Hubs-Foundation/blender-gltf-behavior-graph/readme.md

 To use your local Hubs Compose instance you'll need to add the instance home URL to your server list.

 ![Testing instance](/docs/img/intro-hubs-compose-instance.png)

+## Your own Hubs instance
+If you are lucky enough to have your own Hubs instance or have access to client customization in your favorite Hubs provider, you add Behavior Graphs support by using the [add-ons branch](https://github.com/mozilla/hubs/tree/addons) and installing the [Hubs Behavior Graphs add-on](https://github.com/MozillaReality/hubs-behavior-graphs-addon/).

+Then you can add your instance home URL to you server list in the Hubs Blender add-on and to start using it.

 # Testing and Debugging
 If you are connecting to a BGs enabled room there are a few query parameters that can be useful to use: